-We expect the parent to:
+7.5 We expect the parent to:

-- Provide up to date contact numbers and changes of address. - Provide details of at least two contacts for emergency use. - Notify the School when their child is unable to attend, with a reason, on the first day of the absence. - Telephone the School after the first day of absence to advise the School if the absence is continuing. - Keep the School well informed, in cases of lengthy absence.
+- Provide up to date contact numbers and changes of address.
+Please make sure that the contact details you have given to the school are kept up to date, so that in the event of an accident, emergency or any other need to contact you we have the correct details. - Provide details of at least two contacts for emergency use. - Notify the School when their child is unable to attend, with a reason, on the first day of the absence. - Telephone the School after the first day of absence to advise the school if the absence is continuing. - Keep the School well informed, in cases of lengthy absence.
 Parents/carers will be encouraged to keep absences to a minimum.
 A note or explanation from a child's home does not mean an absence becomes authorised.
-The decision whether or not to authorise an absence will always rest with the School. - Provide medical evidence indicating attendance at the dentist, doctor or optician before the arranged appointment unless an emergency situation has arisen.
-Whenever possible all appointments should be made outside of school hours. - Ensure that their child arrives at school on time each day. - Let the School know if their child is going to be late, e.g. if a car breaks down; if an urgent appointment has been made. - Understand the importance of good attendance and punctuality and promote this with their child, aiming for 100% attendance each year. - Provide written explanations of any absence and medical evidence for whole day appointments as well as medial evidence for persistent absence from school due to alleged illness (see 3.1). - Only request leave of absence if it is for an exceptional circumstance.
+The decision whether to authorise an absence or not, will always rest with the school. - Provide medical evidence indicating attendance at the dentist, doctor or optician before the arranged appointment unless an emergency situation has arisen.
+Whenever possible all appointments should be made outside of school hours. - Ensure that their child arrives at school on time each day. - Let the School know if their child is going to be late, e.g., if a car breaks down; if an urgent appointment has been made. - Understand the importance of good attendance and punctuality and promote this with their child, aiming for 100% attendance each year. - Work Together with the school where there are concerns regarding the regular attendance at school or punctuality to school this will include attending scheduled meetings which can be re arranged with prior notice in consultation with the school, in a timely manner so as not to incur further unnecessary absence from school. - Provide written explanations of any absence and medical evidence for whole day appointments as well as medial evidence for persistent absence from school due to alleged illness. - Not to arrange term time holidays and only request leave of absence if it is for an exceptional circumstance using the schools' exceptional circumstances form.